 Two of the biggest cons of living in Stockton are high crime and the lack of public transportation.

-While there are plenty of safe neighborhoods within the city, Stockton has an overall crime rate that is 82 percent higher than the national average.
+While there are plenty of safe neighborhoods within the city, the Stockton crime rate is 82 percent higher than the national average.
 It also has a violent crime rate that is 229 percent above the nationwide average, making it imperative for new residents to know what parts of the city to avoid.

 Additionally, there is minimal public transportation in Stockton.
 This makes it necessary for all residents to have a vehicle to get to and from work, school, and other locations.